DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

     duration.
 - `DdForwardLog` - Set to false to disable log forwarding, while continuing to forward other observability data, such as metrics and traces from Lambda functions.
+- `DdFetchLambdaTags` - Let the forwarder fetch Lambda tags using GetResources API calls and apply them to logs, metrics and traces.
+If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.
+The tags are cached in memory as well as S3.
+If the cache in memory is expired, the S3 cache is used.
+If they're both expired, then both caches are built using AWS GetResources API call.
+Tags for new lambda functions and new tags for existing lambda functions are fetched when the S3 cache TTL (5 minutes by default) expires.
+This delay can be at most `2 x TTL`, i.e. 5 minutes for local cache to expire, and 5 minutes for S3 cache to expire.
+The `aws.lambda.enhanced.get_resources_api_calls` metric is incremented by the forwarder for each API call made.

 ### Log Scrubbing (Optional)